Hammerspoon/hammerspoon/README.md

 Our [mailing list](https://groups.google.com/forum/#!forum/mjolnir-io)
-is a fine place to discuss upcoming features and extensions, find out about new extensions, and share your cool ideas.
+is a fine place to discuss upcoming features and extensions, find out about new extensions, discuss existing extensions, ask questions about how people are using Mjolnir, and share your cool ideas.
 We also have a growing IRC channel on freenode, #penknife [sic].

 ## Credits